 The response from the Northern Territory of Australia, the Australian School of Environmental Studies, Griffith University and CSIRO Entomology, was more forthright in opposing the idea of introducing a biocontrol agent into the eradication program for the following reasons:

-2) the two programs are opposed to each other, with the eradication program continuously removing the food source of the biocontrol agent – a main factor in preventing establishment;
+1) it would prolong the program while waiting for Fopius arisanus to become abundant; 2) the two programs are opposed to each other, with the eradication program continuously removing the food source of the biocontrol agent – a main factor in preventing establishment; 3) there needs to be a minimum number of flies below which the control agent cannot function effectively.

 The conclusion of some was that no parasite will assist in the eradication of B. dorsalis and it would be waste of time and money to import one.
 B. dorsalis is so virulent that the only method to use is male annihilation plus selective protein bait spraying in breeding hot-spots.
 The eradication of B. papayae in North Queensland was based on this program and was successful.
 Other people agreed that release of the parasitoid would not by itself be sufficient to eradicate B. dorsalis, but could lead to significant reduction in fruit fly number, thus facilitating eradication through sterile male annihilation.
 In this case, the feasibility of introducing F arisanus prior to eradication attempts will depend largely on the size of the B. dorsalis population.